abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 title: Tagged Float
 ---

 A [tagged pointer] (https://en.wikipedia.org/wiki/Tagged_pointer) is a well know concept which every virtual machine (VM) tries to exploit.
 Unlike some other VM's Chakra doesn't tag a pointer.
 Instead, Chakra tag's the non-pointer a.k.a a float or an int.
 For the purpose of this blog, I will illustrate the implementation of tagged float in 64 bit.
-Chakra doesn't tag floats in 32 bit but tags  integers.
-On 64 bit Chakra tags both floats and an integers.
+(Float means float-precision 64-bit format IEEE 754-2008 as specified by [ECMA262](http://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type))  Chakra doesn't tag floats in 32 bit but tags integers.
+On 64 bit Chakra tags both floats and integers.
 First let us see our object representation, it's size and the need for tagged floats.

 ###Object representation
 Javascript is a Garbage Collected (GC) language.
 Any object or primitive (which represents javascript var) is accessed as a void pointer (`void *`) named Var in context of Chakra runtime.